lucidlayer/traceform/README.md

 These pieces communicate to create a seamless bridge between your code editor and the browser interface.
 This developer toolchain provides a powerful component visualization and debugging tool right within your existing workflow.

+### Technical Details
+The Babel plugin injects unique IDs into React components during the build process.
+The VS Code extension sends the selected component's ID via a local WebSocket server.
+The browser extension listens on this WebSocket and uses the received ID to find and highlight the corresponding DOM element(s) in real-time.

 ## Frequently Asked Questions (FAQ)

 **Q: Will this slow down my application?**
 A: No. Traceform is a development-only tool.
 The Babel plugin adds minimal overhead during development builds and should **never** be included in production builds.

 **Q: How does Traceform improve React debugging?**
 A: Traceform saves significant time by instantly showing you which component in your code corresponds to an element you see in the browser, eliminating the need to manually search or add temporary logs/styles.
+This enhances component tracing and developer productivity.

 **Q: What versions of React does Traceform support?**
-A: Traceform is designed to work with modern React versions (16.8+ recommended, leveraging Hooks internally).
-Compatibility relies primarily on the Babel transformation process. *(Note: Verify specific version constraints if known)*
+A: Traceform is tested and compatible with React versions 16.8 through 18.x.
+While it may work with newer versions like React 19, official support is pending further testing.

 **Q: Is Traceform meant for production use?**
 A: No, Traceform is strictly a **development tool**.
 The Babel plugin adds data attributes that should not be included in production builds for performance and security reasons.
 Ensure the plugin runs only in your development environment configuration.